BrenoTeixeira/cardio_catch_disease/README.md

 <img src='images/readme_fig/h1_age_class.png' height=350>

-FALSE: The proportion of people above 50 years old and that have heart disease is 14% higher than the overall proportion, and 54.9% higher than those below 50 years old.
+FALSE: The proportion of people above 50 years old that have heart disease is 14% higher than the overall proportion, and 54.9% higher than those below 50 years old.
 <p>&nbsp;<p>

 **Hypothesis 02:** Overweight people correspond to 30% of the patients with heart disease.

 <img src='images/readme_fig/h3_obese.png' height=350>

-TRUE: Approximately 36% o people with heart disease, but we have a similar proportion for people who don't have a cardio disease.
+TRUE: Approximately 36% of people with heart disease, but we have a similar proportion for people who don't have a cardio disease.
 <p>&nbsp;<p>

 **Hypothesis 03:** Of the people with heart disease, 65% have high blood pressure